deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 ### DELETE

 Okay, now we have the ability to CREATE, READ, and UPDATE.
-Our envisioned use case doesn't have users deleting records, I think we would like to maintain old records for archival purposes.
-However, for completeness we'll add a simple DELETE route.
+Our envisioned use case doesn't require users deleting records, in fact I think we would like to maintain old records for archival purposes.
+However, for completeness (and GDPR compliance!) we'll add a simple DELETE route.

 Let's first add another sample into our `001-init.sql` file with a static barcode.
 Add this ABOVE the previous insert, as we will see why in a second.